Norfolk Youth Council

 • Members must be a resident of the City of Norfolk and remain a resident throughout his or her term.

-• Members must be a rising 9th – 12th-grade student enrolled in a public, private, or home-school program within the City of Norfolk.
+• Members must be in 8th – 12th grade students enrolled in a public, private, or home-school program within the City of Norfolk.

 • Members must have and maintain a minimum grade point average of 2.0 or higher.